SAP-archive/cloud-apis-virtual-event/exercises/06/readme.md

 We also are given the HTTP response headers again.

-We should feel fairly comfortable with this response, because we've seen it before, in the previous exercise - then and now we just caught the freshly started instance in a "RUNNING" state, before it went pretty much immediately to "COMPLETED".
+We should feel fairly comfortable with this response, because we've seen it before in the previous exercise; then, and now, we just caught the freshly started instance in a "RUNNING" state, before it went pretty much immediately to "COMPLETED".

 ### 4. Make a final call to the Workflow API to delete the workflow definition

-When you work with the Workflow service, and in particular the Monitor Workflows app, you'll notice that there is no facility for deleting workflow definitions.
+When you work with the Workflow service, and in particular the Monitor Workflows app, you'll notice that there is no facility for deleting workflow definitions in the UI.
 We can sort of understand this - it's quite a destructive thing to do.
 But we need to be able to do it somehow, and the API comes to our aid here.
-So let's round out this exercise, and our foray into the Workflow API, by finding and using the endpoint that allows us to delete a definition.
+So let's round out this exercise, and our foray into the Workflow API, by finding and using the endpoint that allows us to delete a workflow definition.

 :point_right: While still in the API Hub on the [Workflow API for Cloud Foundry](https://api.sap.com/api/SAP_CP_Workflow_CF/resource) page, find the endpoint that describes a `DELETE` request to the `/v1/workflow-definitions/{definitionId}` endpoint, expand it, and use the **Try out** facility again.

 ![Delete workflow definition API endpoint](delete-workflow-definition.png)

 As shown, the ID of the workflow definition that you want to delete is required.
 You also have a choice as to whether to "cascade" the deletion, i.e. to delete active (i.e. running) instances of it.
-In this screenshot example, we've chosen the correct workflow definition ID ("workflow") and opted to cascade the delete.
+In this screenshot example, we've chosen the correct value for our workflow definition ID ("workflow") and opted to cascade the delete.

 :point_right: Use the large blue "Execute" button, and check the result, which might not be what you're expecting ... but then again might be what you actually wanted.